No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-Base on the different task of raw datasets, we further construct our b\textbf{I}lingual \textbf{C}hinese-\textbf{E}nglish \textbf{F}inancial \textbf{I}nstructio\textbf{N} \textbf{D}ataset (ICE-FIND), covering 13 tasks and 36 datasets with 604k data samples in total, as detailed in Appendix Table \ref{tab:raw}.
-This dataset compilation combined raw data with expertly devised prompts, generating 30-40 unique prompts for each dataset.
-However, it is important to note that expert-authored prompts may not always accurately reflect the quality of the generated results.
-We assessed these prompts through human evaluations \footnote{Examples and thier translations are shown in Appendix Figure \ref{tab:pro1}-\ref{tab:pro2}} focusing on accuracy, naturalness, and informativeness using a 1-3 scale, to identify the most effective ones.
-These prompts were tested on various LLMs using the ChatALL ~\footnote{\url{https://github.com/sunner/ChatALL}} platform, showing satisfactory performance in most cases.
+Based on raw data, we further build b\textbf{I}lingual \textbf{C}hinese-\textbf{E}nglish \textbf{F}inancial \textbf{I}nstructio\textbf{N} \textbf{D}ataset (ICE-FIND), covering 20 specific tasks and 40 datasets with a total of 604k data samples, as detailed in Table \ref{tab:raw}.
+Building ICE-FIND requires integrating diverse prompts into raw data.
+We convene domain experts to write 30-40 unique prompts for each dataset.
+Examples of prompts and their translations are shown in Appendix Figure \ref{tab:tra}.
+However, it is crucial to acknowledge that expert-authored prompts may not consistently yield high-quality results.
+Thus, we undertake a manual evaluation of the prompts to ensure their effectiveness.

+Specifically, the evaluation panel consists of 8 graduate students and 2 undergraduate students, all proficient in both Chinese and English, with backgrounds in finance domain.
+Each participant is provided with a questionnaire comprising 3-4 prompts (across 10 rounds) for quality assessment, covering three metrics: accuracy, naturalness, and informativeness.
+The questionnaire options include: "Strongly Disagree(0)", "Disagree(1)", "Agree(2)", "Strongly Agree(3)".
+Participants test the prompts with a randomly selected LLM on the ChatALL~\cite{ChatALL2024} platform to rate each prompt from 0 to 3 across all metrics.
+ChatALL contains various LLMs, such as Bing Chat~\cite{bingchat2024} and ChatGLM~\cite{du2021glm}.
+We retain the prompts with an average score above 2, ensuring adaptability to most cases.
+Examples of human evaluation are presented in Appendix Table \ref{tab:eval1}-\ref{tab:eval2}.

-To handle prompt variations across LLMs, we adopted two strategies.
-For English tasks, we matched each data with all prompts except for FinQA and ConvFinQA.
-For Chinese tasks, we randomly selected a prompt for each data due to the larger scale of the raw data.
-Finally, we converted the raw datasets into instruction-tuning samples by collecting human-designed instructions with prompts ~\footnote{Examples are presented in Appendix Table \ref{tab:tra}}, input texts, and responses.
-The instruction data was structured in JSON format (Figure \ref{fig:jso}). \{data\_id\} represents the ID of each data, \{prompt\} is the task-specific prompt, \{conext\} refers to the input data, \{Your answer\} denotes the expected answer, and \{Your label\} represents the truly answer.
+To address prompt variation in LLMs, we adopt two strategies.
+For English tasks, we pair each data with all prompts except for FinQA and ConvFinQA.
+For Chinese tasks, given the larger raw data, one prompt is randomly selected for matching each data.
+Finally, we convert the raw datasets into instruction-tuning samples by restructuring expert prompts, input texts, and responses.
+Instruction tuning samples adheres to the structured template as follows.

+which integrates human-designed instructions with input texts and their corresponding responses. [data\_id] represents the ID of each data, [prompt] is the task-specific prompt, [text] refers to the input text, [response] denotes the expected answer.

-\section{ICE-INTERN: Bilingual Financial Large Language Model}
+\subsection{ICE-INTERN: Bilingual Financial Large Language Model}